jollyjumper-exe/3D-Evaluation-Framework/README.md

 | Bunny |143       | 28.429   | 26.279   | 0.690    | 0.607    |
 | Box   |92        | 27.721   | 25.683   | 0.737    | 0.735    |
 | Bowl  |96        | 28.504   | 26.706   | 0.667    | 0.595    |

+For comparison purposes, we put the results of the nerfstudio evaluation next to our results.

 ## Related Work